kadaxi/kadaxi-vscode-theme/README.md

 #### Second way
 Inside vscode open extensions menu with `Ctrl + Shift + X`, after fill input box with `kadaxi dark @recentlyPublished` and click on install.

 > At installation will prompt a box to change theme, just press enter.
-You can check theme at microsoft marketplace [link](https://marketplace.visualstudio.com/items?itemName=kadaxi.kadaxi-dark-theme).
+Remember that you can also check this theme at microsoft marketplace [link](https://marketplace.visualstudio.com/items?itemName=kadaxi.kadaxi-dark-theme).

 ## Color palette.
 Under development...